CYMPLE

 ⚙️ Interpret or Compile

-Cymple can be interpreted (like JavaScript) or compiled
+Cymple can be interpreted (like JavaScript) or compiled to tiny native binaries

 🎓 Turing Complete